matter-labs/zksync/docs/protocol.md

 #### Add token

-Collects fees for adding a token and passes the call to `addToken` in the governance contract.
+Collects fees for adding a token and passes the call to the `addToken` function in the governance contract.

 ```solidity
 function addToken(address _token)